• Home

 “He wanted to build communities in a different way,” Raman told CNBC Make It, “and it led him on his path that led to this moment where he became president.”

-It’s why instead of focusing on your dream title, Raman recommends thinking about the impact you want to make through your work first and then honing the skills you’ll need to get there.
+It’s why instead of focusing on your dream title, Obama recommends thinking about the impact you want to make through your work first and then honing the skills you’ll need to get there.

-That advice has taken Raman from writing Obama’s speeches from 2011 to 2013 to partnering with NGOs as Facebook’s head of economic impact to coauthoring several books.
+And that advice has taken Raman from writing Obama’s speeches from 2011 to 2013 to partnering with NGOs as Facebook’s head of economic impact to coauthoring several books.
+Now, he’s LinkedIn’s chief economic opportunity officer—and his framework highlights how to tangibly focus on impact and skill-building over job titles.

 Your twenties and thirties are for learning skills

-Using Obama’s mantra for career success, Raman advises those in their twenties and early thirties to forgo titles completely to focus on skills development, before specializing in their mid-thirties.
+Using Obama’s mantra for career success, Raman advises those in their twenties and early thirties to forgo titles completely and focus on skills development, before specializing in their mid-thirties.

 This framework is the “safest” way to think of a long-lasting career, Raman said, “because you can control all of those levers, versus job title.
 You might want to be a VP of something at somewhere, but you can’t control any of that, and that job might not even exist in 20 years.”